febinjoy/febins-neovim-config/README.md

 - grep: Command-line utility, typically pre-installed on most systems.
 - Go (Optional): [Installation Instructions](https://golang.org/doc/install)
 - .NET SDK (Optional): [Installation Instructions](https://dotnet.microsoft.com/download)
+- xclip - Some distros will need to have this installed for copying to clipboard.

 Ensure each of these dependencies is properly installed and accessible from your command line.